striblab/20170629-metro-land-use/README.md

 * Land use data for the Twin Cities metro area on [MN Geospatial Commons](https://gisdata.mn.gov/dataset/us-mn-state-metc-plan-generl-lnduse-historical).
 * Counties and population by race via [Census Reporter](https://censusreporter.org/data/table/?table=B03002&geo_ids=050|04000US27).
 * Cities and population by race via [Census Reporter](https://censusreporter.org/data/table/?table=B03002&geo_ids=060|04000US27).
+    * NOTE: The Census cities (sub-county) area is slightly different from what is defined as a [CTU for the metro area](https://gisdata.mn.gov/dataset/us-mn-state-metc-bdry-census2010counties-ctus).

 ### Data processing